cloonix/cloonix.github.io/content/blog/20260103_building_a_service_hub_one_tool_three_ways_to_use_it/index.md

 ---
 I’ve been wrestling with a common dilemma lately: what’s the best way to build a tool when you need to access it from completely different environments?

 Take my YouTube transcript downloader, for example.
 I don't use it in just one way.
 Sometimes I’m in the terminal and want a quick CLI command.
 Other times, I need it as an API for a web project.
 Lately, I’ve been wanting to plug it directly into my LLMs using the Model Context Protocol (MCP).
-This latter case is becoming an increasingly common requirement—not just for the transcript downloader, but for many other tools as well.
+This latter case is becoming an increasingly common requirement, not just for the transcript downloader, but for many other tools as well.

 I didn't want to maintain three different versions of the same logic.
 I wanted one "source of truth" that could serve all three purposes.
 I’m calling this first draft a "(LLM) Service Hub," and while I got it working, the journey was a bit more complex than I expected.

 ## The Architecture: FastAPI meets FastMCP

 The goal was simple: minimal effort to deploy new tools across different interfaces.
 The reality?
-It took me nearly a day of prompt engineering to get the base template right, even with significant help from OpenCode and Claude 3.5 Sonnet.
+It took me nearly a day of prompt engineering to get the base template right, even with significant help from OpenCode and Claude 4.5 Sonnet.

 I ended up with a setup that feels like a Swiss Army knife.
 The core logic lives in a shared Python library, which I wrap in three ways: